paulnovello/goal-oriented-ho/README.md

-# Example experiments for the paper "Explainable Hyperparameter Optimization using HSIC"
+# Example experiments for the paper "Goal-Oriented Sensitivity Analysis of Hyperparameters in Deep Learning"

 ## Requirements
 ---